itinerary part one

 17 September Casablanca at Hotel Diwan - Bonjour!
 Salaam!
 Welcome to Morocco!
 Day One of our trip starts in the exotic hub of Casablanca.
 Modelled after Marseille in France, the city is famous for its art deco buildings and the modern-day masterpiece, the Hassan II Mosque.
 A pleasant way to spend the day exploring Casablanca is to wander the old medina and the city walls.
 Finish the day with a walk along the Corniche, watching the locals play football on the beach, or take it easy with a glass of sweet mint tea in one of the many great cafes.
 Depending on your arrival time, we will visit Villa des Arts and have a welcome dinner together.

 18 September Meknes at Hotel Riad Dor - We head inland on an early-morning 1 hour historic train ride to Rabat for lunch, and to spend a few hours strolling through the city's old quarter, then walk up to Kasbah des Oudaias and enjoy views over the Atlantic Ocean.
-Afterwards, continue to Meknes on a three-hour train.
+Afterwards, continue to Meknes on a three-hour private mini van ride.
 The imperial city of Meknes was built when Sultan Moulay Ismail (a contemporary of Louis XIV) set out to create his own version of Versailles, using over 25,000 slaves to construct walls, gates and over 50 palaces, where we will spend the night.

 19 September at Riad Azrou - 23 September Fes/Azrou Homestay - We leave mid-morning to head to Azrou, a small town around 2.5 hours south of Fes to begin our first project with local artisan women who weave traditional Moroccan wares.
 Here we meet Karin from Fair Fabrics, to be introduced to the first of the two collectives of artisan women.
 Here we will spend 3 nights with local Berber women in a traditional home stay.
 The homestay is very, very basic.
 Facilities are very limited with no electricity, no hot water, no bathroom (outdoor outhouse), sometimes no running water).
 Drinking water is available from the small community shops.